kbcoleman/singlepagestore/readme.md

     Social Media
         - This is a fake buisness.
 All social media links are for display purposes only and link to the homepage of that specific social media site

-    Browser
+    Viewing Project
-        - This site is best viewed in firefox
+        - This project is viewable by using VS Code's live server.

 Requirements: